 In order to successfully complete this course, you must practice counseling for the designated number of hours.
 At least 40% of hours must be direct, face to face, contact with clients/students in your setting.
 So, for students enrolled in 300 hours of internship, you must accrue at least 120 direct contact hours/180 indirect hours.
-For students enrolled in 600 hours of internship, you must accrue at least 240 hours of internship/360 indirect hours The Memorandum of Agreement with your internship site begins January 10, 2023 and continues until April 24, 2023.
+For students enrolled in 600 hours of internship, you must accrue at least 240 hours of internship/360 indirect hours Please consult your Memorandum of Agreement for start and end dates for your internship site.
 You are expected to be present and actively working at your site through the entirety of the agreement, even if you have already completed the required hours.
 Group counseling experience (e.g., large group lessons (e.g. guidance lessons for school counselor) is required as part of the internship experience. (see Section 3 Standard E of CACREP Standards).
 If groups are not already established at the site, students must develop and facilitate a group in concert with their site supervisor.